chesio/bc-cache/README.md

 ### Scheduled cache flushing

-Flushing of BC Cache cache on given schedule can be easily achieved with [WP-Cron](https://developer.wordpress.org/plugins/cron/) - you only have to hook the `bc-cache/action:flush-cache` to a scheduled event.
+Flushing of BC Cache cache on given schedule can be easily achieved with [WP-Cron](https://developer.wordpress.org/plugins/cron/) - you only have to hook the `bc-cache/action:flush-cache` action to a scheduled event.
 Following WP-CLI command sets WP-Cron event that triggers cache flush every midnight:
 ```bash
 wp cron event schedule 'bc-cache/action:flush-cache' midnight daily
 ```